 Feedback

 The output voltage is set by D6 and D7 to about 95V.
-However, with the huge filter capacitors, it takes a while to start up, so D8 and C10 trick the controller into continuing with startup even if it takes a long time.
+However, with the huge filter capacitors, it takes a while to start up, so D8 and C10 trick the controller into continuing with startup even if it takes a long time (see the TOP247 datasheet).

 Output